testcontainers/testcontainers-go/docs/features/configuration.md

     3. `${HOME}/.docker/desktop/docker.sock`.
     4. `/run/user/${UID}/docker.sock`, where `${UID}` is the user ID of the current user.

-7. Return an empty string if none of the above are set.
+7. The default Docker socket including schema will be returned if none of the above are set.

 ## Docker socket path detection